 As the gig economy grows, and more jobs offer remote work options, many New Yorkers are questioning the payoff for the city’s high cost of living.
 Additionally, the coronavirus pandemic has left a fair share of New Yorkers reassessing if they’d rather be living in bigger, greener, and cheaper spaces.
 That may just mean moving to nearby NYC suburbs, fleeing somewhere in-state like Kingston or Hudson, or taking the plunge with an out-of-state or cross-country move.

 Whichever move you’ve decided to make, don’t fret!
 You’ve got several options to get it done.
-Here’s an easy guide to help you pick the best moving and storage services for your move out of NYC, including estimated moving costs and pros and cons.
+Here’s an easy guide to help you pick the best moving and storage services for your NYC move, including estimated moving costs and pros and cons.

 Finding the best method for your move will depend on a combination of the size, distance, budget, location, and timing of the move you’re dealing with.
 A few important things to keep at the front of your mind while you’re figuring out your best options: